KivalEvan/BeatSaber-JSMap/deno/README.md

 Deno related: if you're having issue of not being able to retrieve module on import, reload or cache the module to fix it.
 To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno server if necessary.
 If it still does not work, change to a different workspace.

+## Note

+Beatmap v2 (legacy) is deprecated, this will be around until it end of support officially by Beat Games.
+Convert the map with `convert.V2toV3(difficultyData)` after fetching the difficulty data with `load.difficultyLegacy('difficulty.dat')`.

 ## Beginner Tips

 -   You can find all properties from an object with autocomplete suggestions `CTRL+Space`.